rytrasmi/dccrpg.github.io/expectations.md

 ---
 ---
 Anyone from any walk of life is welcome to play.
 Anyone may leave the game at any time.
+Note that the venue has stairs.

-We abide by the Golden Rule and are 100% respectful of others.
+We abide by the Golden Rule and are 100% respectful of players (but not necessarily characters).

 And so we are on the same page about themes...